 Why Does My Cat Nibble My Fingers?
 And How to Stop

-Cats may occasionally be weird animals.
-If your cat has ever tried to bite your fingers, you might wonder what is wrong with them.
+As cat owners, we all know that our feline friends can have some peculiar habits.
+One of these habits that might have left you puzzled is when your cat nibbles on your fingers you might wonder what is wrong with them.
 Did I do something wrong?
 Why does my cat nibble my fingers?
+While this behaviour may seem harmless, it can be uncomfortable or even painful.
 Some cats may prefer to chew on plastic, while others may find your fingers to be rather appetising.

 In most cases, cats chew on your hands out of affection to make you play with them.
 They will also bite your fingers if they are teething or feeling stressed.
 Petting your cat too much also causes it to bite your fingers, which is the kitty’s way of saying, “Enough!”